College in America Blog

 Student Loans: These are the Facts, Jack

-• Family income is the biggest determinate of who graduates from college.
-If you are a student from a family in the lowest income quintile, your chance of graduating college is 26%.
-If you are a student in the top income quintile, your chance of graduating college is 62%.
+• The average six-year graduation rate for all college students is around 60%.
+Family income is the biggest determinate of who graduates from college.
+If you are a student from a family in the lowest income quintile, your chance of graduating college is 11%.
+If you are a First Gen student, your chance of graduating college is 26%.
+The average six-year graduation rates for African American and Hispanic students are 42% and 50%, respectively.

 • For those who “roll the dice” and take out student loans, there is a 100% chance they will be receiving a bill six months after they separate from college.
-(Yes, that is separate, not graduate.)
+Yes, that is separate, not graduate.

 Notes